NicoJanE/PHP-Development-Template-Stack/Howtos/howto_steps_for_debugging.md

+---
+layout: default
+---

 _This file is part of: PHP Development Template Stack_ _Copyright (c) 2024 Nico Jan Eelhart_

 _This source code is licensed under the MIT License found in the  'LICENSE.md' file in the root directory of this source tree._
 <br>

-# Preparing Docker Apache PHP image with Debug support
+# Adding debug support.
-When you want your application to support debugging, these are the instructions.
+When you want your application to support debugging, these are the instructions to install **XDebug** to work together with **Visual Studio Code**

 ## 1.1 How to get the right XDebug files
 - ***php -v*** to get php version